Integer Factorization with a Neuromorphic Sieve: TrueNorth Implementation

 where $V\left(t\right)$ is the membrane potential at time $t$, $A_{i}\left(t\right)$ and $w_{i}$ are the $i\mbox{th}$ spiking neuron input and synaptic weight, respectively, and $\lambda$ is the leak \cite{merolla2014million}.
 The neuron spikes when the membrane potential crosses a threshold, $V\left(t\right)\ge\alpha$, after which it resets to a specified reset membrane potential, $R$.
 Each neuron can also be configured with an initial membrane potential, $V_{0}$.
 This behavior is achieved using a subset of the available parameters on the TrueNorth architecture \cite{merolla2014million}.

 For each polynomial root $r$ of each prime power $p^{e}$ (including factor base primes, i.e., $e=1$), a tonic spiking neuron is configured with period $p^{e}$ and phase $r$, spiking only when $p^{e}\mid f\left(t+x_{min}\right)$.
-This is accomplished by setting $\alpha=p^{e}$, $V_{0}=r$, and $\lambda=1$.
-Tonic spiking neurons are configured for prime powers up to $2^{18}$, the maximum period that can be achieved by a single TrueNorth neuron with non-negative membrane potential\footnote{The positive membrane potential threshold $\alpha$ is an unsigned 18-bit integer}.
-The tonic neurons are connected to the middle layer (factor neurons) through excitatory and inhibitory synapses with weights chosen to invoke or suppress a spike.
+This is accomplished by setting $\alpha=p^{e}$, $V_{0}=-\left(r+1-x_{min}\right)\mod p^{e}$, and $\lambda=1$.
+Tonic spiking neurons are configured for prime powers up to $2^{18}$, the maximum period that can be achieved by a single TrueNorth neuron with non-negative membrane potential ($\alpha$ is an unsigned 18-bit integer).
+Tonic neurons are connected to the middle layer (factor neurons) through excitatory and inhibitory synapses with weights to invoke or suppress a spike.

 TrueNorth implements low-precision synaptic weights through shared axon types.
 Each neuron can receive inputs from up to 256 axons, and each axon can be assigned one of four types.
 For each neuron, axons of the same type share a 9-bit signed weight.
 Thus, there can be at most 4 unique weights to any single neuron, and all 256 neurons on the same core must share the same permutation of axon types.
 This constraint requires the smoothness neuron weights to be quantized.